-You will be very happy to know that the base of today’s cookies are my chewy chocolate chunk cookies.
-I’m still blown away by their popularity.
-Which shouldn’t be the case considering they are the best cookies on the planet.
+You will be very happy to know that the base of today’s cookies are my chewy chocolate chip cookies.
+I’m not trying to play favorites here, but they’re the best cookies on the planet.
 If you’ve tried them before then you know what I’m talking about.
-They’re literally cookie gold.
+They’re literally cookie gold!

 To make something great even better, I added extra chocolate, broken up graham crackers, and miniature marshmallows on top of the cookies.
 Voilà!
 You’ll bake the cookies as if they are normal chocolate chip cookies, then you’ll press all these s’more goodies into the tops right before they are finished in the oven.
 (See photo below on the left.)
 Then, bake for another minute or so.

 To toast the marshmallows, you can put the cookies under the broiler or you can whip out your handy kitchen torch.
 I love that thing.
 Tried my best to capture a photo.
 I think I failed.
 This is scary.
 But you get the idea.
 I hope.

 These s’morified (I totally made that up and I love it) cookies are incredibly soft, crazy chewy, and are topped with everything you love about s’mores.
 Complete with toasted marshmallow!
 Which, let’s face it, is the best part of a s’more.
 Just wait until you try these right out of the oven.
 Ahh!!!
 I don’t even know how they lasted until the night when my friends came over?!
 Usually I have major self control around all the cookies I bake, but these were taunting me all afternoon.
 Eeeeat me.

 I really really hope you try these.
 Especially if you’re a fan of the original chewy chocolate chunk cookies.Print